-Entries are now being accepted for the 2023 Lero Director’s Prize.
-The annual awards programme was founded by Lero Director, Professor Brian Fitzgerald to recognise the enormous commitment and contribution of Lero members to the research centre’s success.
+Entries are now being accepted for the 2024 Lero Director’s Prize.
+The annual awards programme was founded by former Lero Director, Professor Brian Fitzgerald in 2019 to recognise the enormous commitment and contribution of Lero members to the research centre’s success.

-Winners will be selected by the awards’ committee, chaired by Lero Director, Professor Fitzgerald.
+Winners will be selected by the awards’ committee, chaired by Lero Director, Professor Lionel Briand.

 Nomination forms can be downloaded here and emailed to DirectorsPrize@Lero.ie